jstajduhar/CFC_VisaTest/README.md

 Streamlit.io

   There is a very basic Streamlit app up and running that lets you put in customer and vendor IDs and an amount and submits it to the Visa API sandbox.
-I had to actually put the certs and passwords into the Git repo so this may not be viable long-term.
+The app is now using Streamlit secrets to hold the keys and passwords so they do not need to be included in the repo.

     https://share.streamlit.io/jstajduhar/cfc_visatest/main/visa_web_app_test_v2.py